This post may contain affiliate links. Please read my disclosure policy

-Omeprazole ODT is designed to treat frequent heartburn, ocurring 2 or more days per week.
+Omeprazole ODT is designed to treat frequent heartburn, occurring 2 or more days per week.
 It’s not intended for immediate relief and may take 1-4 days to feel the full effect.
 Take as directed for 14 days to complete the regimen.
 Do not take Omeprazole ODT for more than 14 days or more frequently than every 4 months unless directed by a doctor.

-Unlike my corned beef ‘nachos’ made with a whisky fondue, I kept these cheesesteak fries simple and just added shredded provolone to the top, but if you want a great cheese sauce – check that one out.
+Unlike my corned beef ‘nachos’ made with a whiskey fondue, I kept these cheesesteak fries simple and just added shredded provolone to the top, but if you want a great cheese sauce – check that one out.